FUND OBJECTIVES | WHY BECOME A FUNDING PARTNER? | IMPACTS OF THE FUND

 Yet, most foundations don’t fund these groups because they are too small, too new, or are perceived as being too risky.
 Most funders, instead, focus their support towards national, statewide or regional non-profits.
 But to be fully effective, these larger organizations often need to partner with much smaller grassroots groups which collectively form the heart, soul and people power of the environmental movement.

 In 2003, program officers at the Compton Foundation, the Richard and Rhoda Goldman Fund, and Rose Foundation recognized that few foundation grants were not reaching all the way to the true grassroots strata of the environmental movement.
-In response, they launched the Northern California Grassroots Fund to bridge the grassroots funding gap and empower the base of the environmental movement through small grants, coaching, training, workshops, and other services.
+In response, they launched the California Environmental Grassroots Fund to bridge the grassroots funding gap and empower the base of the environmental movement through small grants, coaching, training, workshops, and other services.

-The Grassroots Fund identifies human assets and strategic opportunities in rural and urban communities throughout northern California.
+The Grassroots Fund identifies human assets and strategic opportunities in rural and urban communities across California.
 Then we listen to and trust the local residents who understand their neighborhood and ecosystems’ needs, and integrate funding, coaching and networking to create impactful grantmaking that leave grantees stronger and more sustainable after the grant funding is spent.

 Top 10 Reasons to Invest in Growing the Grassroots